 The seasoning of burgers is fundamental.
 I use mixed minced beef and pork.
 And I add garlic or grated onion, bread crumb wet in water and squeezed, egg, chopped parsley, Salt, pepe and Parmigiano Reggiano Dop and pecorino cheese.
 Just this seasoning makes the ground cutlet so tasty and delicious.
 I suggest you make burgers a few hours in advance, cover them with food film and store them in the refrigerator.
 Cooling, burgers will become firmer and it will be easier to knead them and make them cutlets.
 They are excellent both freshly fried and cold.
 And try them inside a sandwich too!
 Have a good day.

-Ground cutlets are simple to prepare and very gluttonous.
+Ground cutlets are simple to prepare and very gluttonous, as you see in VIDEO RECIPE.
 First you have to make simple burgers.
 You can use the meat you prefer, I usually use a mix of beef and pork.
 Put the minced meat in a bowl, combine garlic or onion and finely chopped parsley, grated parmesan cheese and pecorino cheese, whole egg and bread crumb, wet in water (or milk) and then squeezed.
 Season with salt and a pinch of pepper.

 Kneading with kindness, until all the ingredients have amalgamated and form the burgers.
 To allow perfect cooking, remember to create thin burgers and above all uniform thickness.

 Once you've made all the burgers, you can knead them immediately, but I suggest you cover them with food film and store them in the refrigerator for a couple of hours, so that they firm up.

 Prepare three dishes, one with flour and a pinch of salt, one with slightly beaten and salted eggs and the third with grated bread.
 Pass the burgers first into the flour, then in the beaten egg so that it is covered evenly and finally in the grated bread.